ikenneth/AdminDCP/README.md

 AdminLTE is an open source project by [Almsaeed Studio](https://almsaeedstudio.com) that is licensed under [MIT](http://opensource.org/licenses/MIT).
 Almsaeed Studio reserves the right to change the license of future releases.

+AdminDCP is a fork of AdminLTE by [tarent solutions GmbH](https://www.tarent.de/) and provided under the very same MIT licence.

 Todo List
 ---------
 - ~~Light sidebar colors~~ (Done v2.1.0)